 General Information

 The following guidelines are set forth to direct the activities of Regional Directors, Board Certified Behavior Analysts, Board Certified Assistant Behavior Analysts and Registered Behavior Technicians in providing services with Full Spectrum Behavior Analysis (FSBA).
 Failure to follow the guidelines contained in this document may result in a delay or inability to provide services with FSBA.

-Document Acronyms

-Within this document, the following initials represent their corresponding fields:

-FSBA = Full Spectrum Behavior Analysis LLC

-BACB = Behavior Analyst Certification Board

-BCBA = Board Certified Behavior Analyst

-BCaBA = Board Certified Assistant Behavior Analyst

-RBT = Registered Behavior Technician

-*RBTs will be hereafter referred to as “technicians”